philterd/philter/docs/docs/redaction/contexts.md

 2.  **Assign a Name**: Enter a unique and descriptive **Context Name** (e.g., `Clinical-Trial-Alpha` or `HR-Records-2023`).
 3.  **Enable Co-referencing (Optional)**: Check the **Enable coref** checkbox if you want to enable co-referencing for this context.
 4.  **Enable Entity Type Disambiguation (Optional)**: Check the **Enable entity type disambiguation** checkbox to improve entity type accuracy across the context.
+5.  **Enable the Redaction Ledger (Optional)**: Check the **Enable the redaction ledger** checkbox to record a [redaction ledger](ledgers.md) for redactions performed in this context.
+This option is unchecked by default.
-5.  **Finalize**: Click **Save**.
+6.  **Finalize**: Click **Save**.
 This context is now available to be selected during document uploads or API calls.

 ### Editing a Context

-You can enable or disable co-referencing and entity type disambiguation for an existing context at any time:
+You can enable or disable co-referencing, entity type disambiguation, and the redaction ledger for an existing context at any time:

 1. Click the **Edit** (pencil) icon for the target context.
-2. Toggle the **Enable coref** or **Enable entity type disambiguation** checkboxes as desired.
+2. Toggle the **Enable coref**, **Enable entity type disambiguation**, or **Enable the redaction ledger** checkboxes as desired.
 3. Click **Save**.

 ### Inspecting Context Entries